rapides/ruby_battleships/README.md

 # 🧱 Battleships (Ruby CLI)

-This is a command-line version of the classic **Battleships** game, implemented in pure Ruby.
+This is a command-line version of the classic **Battleships** game, implemented in pure Ruby following the principles of Domain-Driven Design (DDD).

 ---